Limassol: British colony

-In 1878, the British had administrative control over Cyprus after the Cyprus convention.
+In 1878, the British took over administrative control of Cyprus after the Cyprus convention.
 The first British governor of Limassol was Colonel Warren.
-He showed a particular interest in Limassol and even from the first days the condition of the town showed an improvement.
-The roads were cleaned, the animals were removed from the centre, roads were fixed, trees were planted and docks were constructed for the loading and unloading of those ships that were anchored off-shore.
-Lanterns for the lighting of the central areas were also installed in the 1880s.
+He showed a particular interest in Limassol and from the first days the condition of the town showed an improvement.
+The roads were cleaned, the animals were removed from the centre, roads were fixed, trees were planted and docks were constructed for the loading and unloading of ships anchored off-shore.
+Lanterns for the lighting of central areas were installed in the 1880s.
 In 1912, electricity replaced the old lanterns.

-From the first years of the British occupation, a post office, a telegraph office and a hospital began to operate.
+A post office, a telegraph office and a hospital began to operate in the early years of British rule.
 In 1880, the first printing press started working.
 It was in this printing press that the newspapers Alithia and Anagennisis were published in 1897.
 The newspaper Salpinx was published at the same time.

 At the end of the 19th century, the first hotels began to operate.
 Among these were Europe and Amathus.
 These changes that the British brought about contributed to the development of an intellectual and artistic life.
 Schools, theatres, clubs, art galleries, music halls, sport societies, football clubs etc. were all set up and meant a great deal to the cultural life of Limassol.

 Modern day

 Due to the Turkish invasion of Cyprus in 1974 the Turkish Cypriot inhabitants of Limassol were transferred to the north of Cyprus.
-Accordingly, many Greek Cypriots refugees settled down in the city.
+Accordingly, many Greek Cypriots refugees settled in the city.
 When Famagusta was occupied by Turkish troops, Limassol experienced rapid growth fuelled by the large population increase and the need for housing.
-Many luxury hotels, restaurants and entertainment venues were built, making Limassol the new commerce centre of Cyprus, the role which had been filled by Famagusta.
+Many luxury hotels, restaurants and entertainment venues were built, making Limassol the new commerce centre of Cyprus, a role which had been filled by Famagusta.

-Limassol has become the second largest city in Cyprus and hosts the island’s main port.
+Limassol has become the second largest city in Cyprus and hosts the island's main port.
 It is renowned for its extravagant annual events, attracting numerous visitors from both the island and around the globe.

 Geography

 Municipalities and quarters

-Today, the Limassol urban area includes the Limassol Municipality and the municipalities of Kato Polemidia, Mesa Geitonia, Agios Athanasios, Germasogeia, and Ypsonas.
+The Limassol urban area includes the Limassol Municipality and the municipalities of Kato Polemidia, Mesa Geitonia, Agios Athanasios, Germasogeia, and Ypsonas.
 For administrative purposes, the municipalities of Limassol are divided into quarters, with the exception of Ypsonas.